Dhanuir/myportfolio/README.md

 Teleport and navigate the level using a gamepad or keyboard & mouse<br />
 ![](ProjectImages/VMS/gifs/VMS_Teleport.gif)

-Create, edit and remove cameras, and view cameras in foursplit mode<br />
+Create, edit and remove cameras, and view in foursplit mode<br />
 ![](ProjectImages/VMS/gifs/VMS_CreateCameras.gif)

 Edit the foursplit sections<br />